rOhaAaaa/Web-technologies-and-web-design/README.md

-# Redux: Cart Page (Shopping Cart)
+# React.js: Formik - Cart Page (Checkout & Success)

 ## Description
-You are on your way to completing this exciting project!
-This task involves creating the first of three cart pages - the **Shopping Cart page**.
-In this project, you will also be introduced to **Redux**, one of the most popular libraries for React state management.
+Complete your project by creating the final two pages of your shopping cart: **Checkout** and **Success** pages.
+This step introduces **Formik**, a powerful form validation library, to create and validate the checkout form.

 ## Variants
 The list of products you are "selling" is the same as the previous works.
 (Refer to the description in the 3rd assignment for product details.)